 Jordan joined Watsi on April 27th, 2019.
-Seven months ago, Jordan became the 5110th member to automatically support a new Watsi patient every month.
-Since then, 416 more people have become monthly donors!
-Jordan's most recent donation supported Nuriya, a child from Ethiopia, to fund anorectal surgery.
+Four years ago, Jordan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jordan's most recent donation traveled 8,100 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.